jbox662/JobSync/SUPABASE_SETUP.md

 - Uses anonymous access with Row Level Security
 - All data is accessible to anyone with credentials
 - Suitable for trusted team environments
+- Graceful fallback when not configured (offline-only mode)
+- Smart error detection with user-friendly status messages

 ### Production Recommendations:
 1. Implement proper authentication